Iouie/PScholas-Proj2/README.md

 Home => Homepage of my website

-News => Holds all news data from NewsItem component Games => Initially holds all game data API sends, users can mess with inputs to filter out games they want Giveaway => Holds all current giveaways on MMOBombs websits ErrorPage => If user gets cheeky and tries to enter a werid url a 404 page will pop up
+News => Holds all news data from NewsItem component

+Games => Initially holds all game data API sends, users can mess with inputs to filter out games they want

+Giveaway => Holds all current giveaways on MMOBombs website

+ErrorPage => If user gets cheeky and tries to enter a werid url a 404 page will pop up

 **Components**

-GameItem => Component that prints out specific details of a game that a user clicks on Inputs => Stores all the inputs and dropdown buttons that lets user filter out their game of choosing Nav => A permanent nav bar that lets user navigate to whatever page they want to see NewsItem => Stores each array of news data onto the News page
+GameItem => Component that prints out specific details of a game that a user clicks on

+Inputs => Stores all the inputs and dropdown buttons that lets user filter out their game of choosing

+Nav => A permanent nav bar that lets user navigate to whatever page they want to see

+NewsItem => Stores each array of news data onto the News page

 ## Unsolved Problems